ZenitsuID/assets/README.md

-## Atheism is a non-prophet organisation.
+## Why can't a bicycle stand on its own?
+It's two-tired.